masayukig/non-native-english-speaker/README.rst

 to build just run::

-  % pdflatex osdt-2017-non-native-english-speaker.tex
+  % pdflatex non-native-english-speaker.tex

-the output will be osdt-2017-non-native-english-speaker.pdf
+the output will be non-native-english-speaker.pdf

 ====